 Mediation at the appeal stage also incorporated in section 89C(1).
 The Appellate Court shall mediate in an appeal or refer the appeal for mediation in order to settle the dispute or disputes in that appeal, if the appeal is an appeal from the original decree under Order XLI, and is between the same parties who contested in the original suit or the parties who have been substituted for the original contesting parties.

 The provision of mediation in the Code of Civil Procedure has some challenges as well.
 Section 89A requires the court to refer the suit for compulsory mediation.
-The mediation may failed due to non-cooperation of parties and their lawyers by way of absence or otherwise.
-The law does not empower the court with the tools to enforce the co-operation of the parties.
+The mediation may fail due to the non-cooperation of parties and their lawyers by way of absence or otherwise.
+The law does not empower the court with the tools to enforce the cooperation of the parties.